 Research in our group includes chemical research of chemistry (of course), nanotechnology, and environmental science.
 Our group performs education research related to these subjects as well.
 Students interested in chemical research can study the impact of nanomaterials on the environment, measure trace concentrations of organics in soil to determine the influence of climate change, and study kinetics of photochemical reactions.
 Current education research topics include evaluating the efficacy of virtual labs for general chemistry and developing new nanotechnology lab experiments for first-year students.
 Read descriptions of our ongoing projects and projects.
 We welcome graduate and undergraduate students studying chemistry or in any other program to join us and contribute to these exciting fields of research.

-Diverse research interests requires collaborations.
-Of course my students and I work with other chemistry faculty at Florida Tech and other schools as well as chemists in industry.
-We also collaborate with faculty and students in aeronautics, biology, chemical engineering, education, materials and aerospace engineering, mathematics, ocean engineering, physics, and psychology.
+Diverse research interests require collaborations.
+We work with other chemistry faculty at Florida Tech and other schools as well as chemists in industry.
+We also collaborate with faculty and students in aeronautics, biology, chemical engineering, education, materials and aerospace engineering, mathematics, physics, and psychology.
 Much of this work is funded through grants listed on our group's Funding page and results are published in peer-reviewed journals listed on our group's Publications page.
 You can read about news and events of our group below and read about Winkelmann Research Group members on the People page.